-The behavior of the Palatlakaha River is difficult to model because it is influenced by the Green Swamp: a large area of wetlands that provides the headwaters for four separate rivers and the portion contributing to Lake Harris is regulated by control structures.
-Watershed delineation in the swamp is very difficult, and the other three rivers-Withlacoochee, Peace, and Hillsborough-are part of the South West Florida Water Management District and are not included in this study.
-Once water from the swamp enters the Palatlakaha River, flow is regulated by a series of structures before entering Lake Harris at the M1 structure.
+The behavior of the Palatlakaha River is difficult to model because it is influenced by the Green Swamp: a large area of wetlands that provides forms the headwaters for four separate rivers (Withlacoochee, Peace, Hillsborough, and Palatlakaha rivers).
+Tand the Palatlakaha River drainage portion contributing to Lake Harris is regulated by control structures.
+Watershed delineation in the Green Sswamp is very difficult.
+T, and the other three rivers - Withlacoochee, Peace, and Hillsborough - are separate drainage systems part of the South West Florida Water Management District and are not included in this study.
+Once water from the Green Sswamp enters the Palatlakaha River, flow is regulated by a series of structures before entering Lake Harris at the M1 structure.
 The Lake County Water Authority operates the structures according to a set of management guidelines.
-These guidelines can be overridden due to circumstances that can not be represented in a model, which makes model calibration very difficult.
+These guidelines can be overridden due to circumstances that can-not be represented in a model, which makes model calibration very difficult.

 Previous modeling attempts provided poor results for the Palatlakaha River Planning Unit.
 The Nash-Sutcliffe statistic is a common measure of model performance.
 A perfect match between simulated values and observations would give a Nash-Sutcliffe statistic of 1, whereas a 0 means that the average of the observed time-series is a better predictor of all the variation than the simulated values.
-The Nash-Sutcliffe results for the previous modeling efforts were negative because of the difficulties mentioned (Table 3).
+The Nash-Sutcliffe statistic results for the previous modeling efforts were negative because of the difficulties mentioned (Table 3).
 Due to the poor performance of previous models, and the relatively small contributing flow of the Palatlakaha River Planning Unit, we decided to not model this area but instead include the measured flows as an external time series into Lake Harris.
 The area is therefore shown as a non-modeled planning unit (Table 1).